alevan22/alevan22/Projects/aws-vpc-peering-marketing-it-lab/README.md

 # AWS VPC Peering: Marketing & IT Department Lab

-This lab demonstrates how to implement **secure and functional VPC peering** between two Amazon Virtual Private Clouds in a simulated multi-department enterprise environment.
+This lab demonstrates how to implement **secure and functional VPC peering** between two Amazon Virtual Private Clouds in a simulated multi-department enterprise environment

-The scenario was completed in the AWS Skill Builder SimuLearn platform with real-time access to the AWS Console.

 ---